LithoCoders/dailycpp/EffectiveModernC++/chapter1/Item1_Understand_template_type_deduction.md

 f(rx);              // T: const int, ParamType: const int &
                     // Note that T is not a reference due to patern matching
 ```
-Putting all together, output on C++Insights shows compiler deduce T and ParamType in two ways.
+Output on C++Insights shows compiler deduces T and ParamType in two ways.
 ```c++
 template<typename T>
 void func(T& param)